 The local group ‘The Friends of St Mary Magdalene‘ help us manage the church and we are very grateful to them for all their support.

-There is a car park near to the Church – Ramblers Car Park at Boveney – which opens at around 0800hrs and is locked at 1900hrs in the Summer months and 1700hrs in the Winter months.
+Close to the church is Ramblers Car Park, which opens at around 0800hrs and is locked at 1900hrs in the summer months and 1700hrs in the winter months